Your website has one of the most important, multi-faceted, dynamic roles in your business.

 Or will they be directed straight into your competitors’ sales funnel?

 Your website needs to be ranked on Google for relevant keywords, so those potential prospects will be able to find you easily.
-You can improve your site’s rankings by improving your SEO (search engine optimization).
+You can improve your site’s rankings by improving and updating the content and your SEO (search engine optimization).

 If your performance on Google leaves something to be desired, you can find out about some of the devastating SEO issues that cause your website to be invisible to Google and how to fix them on our blog.

 So, let’s say your SEO is fine, and your website ranks quite high, what will your prospect find once they get to your website?

 They’re looking for somebody who’s credible online – somebody who looks professional and trustworthy.
 Does your website give off this vibe?
 Is it clear, compelling, and designed to attract high-quality leads?

 If your website doesn’t immediately reassure your prospect that they’re in the right place for their problem, then it’s not doing its job.
 Your potential clients come to your website looking to find answers to their problems.

 Your visitors want to feel comfortable and reassured on your website.
 They want to know that they’re in good hands when they hire you.